Muppets Most Wanted

-Muppets Most Wanted is a 2014 American musical heist comedy film and the eighth theatrical film featuring the Muppets.
-Directed by James Bobin and written by Bobin and Nicholas Stoller, the film is a sequel to The Muppets (2011) and stars Ricky Gervais, Ty Burrell and Tina Fey, as well as Muppets performers Steve Whitmire, Eric Jacobson, Dave Goelz, Bill Barretta, David Rudman, Matt Vogel and Peter Linz.
+Muppets Most Wanted is a 2014 American musical comedy film, directed by James Bobin, and written by Bobin and Nicholas Stoller.
+Produced by Walt Disney Pictures and Mandeville Films, it is the eighth theatrical film featuring the Muppets.
+The film stars Ricky Gervais, Ty Burrell and Tina Fey.
 In the film, the Muppets become involved in an international crime caper while on a world tour in Europe.

-Aside from co-writer Jason Segel, the majority of the production team behind The Muppets returned for Muppets Most Wanted, including Bobin, Stoller and producers David Hoberman and Todd Lieberman.
-Bret McKenzie and Christophe Beck returned to compose the film's songs and musical score, respectively.
-Principal photography commenced in January 2013 at Pinewood Studios in Buckinghamshire, England.
+The majority of the production team behind the previous film returned for Muppets Most Wanted, including Bobin and Stoller.
+Bret McKenzie and Christophe Beck also returned to compose the film's songs and musical score respectively.
+Principal photography commenced in January 2013 at Pinewood Studios in England.

-Muppets Most Wanted had its world premiere at the El Capitan Theatre in Los Angeles on March 11, 2014, and was released theatrically in North America on March 21, 2014, by Walt Disney Studios Motion Pictures.
-The film was not as successful as its predecessor, grossing $80.4 million worldwide on a budget of $51 million.
-It received positive reviews from critics who praised its humor, music and emotion.
-The film was dedicated to Muppets performer Jerry Nelson, who died during the film's development, and Jane Henson, who died two months into production.
+Muppets Most Wanted had its world premiere at the El Capitan Theatre in Los Angeles on March 11, 2014, and was released theatrically in North America on March 21, by Walt Disney Studios Motion Pictures.
+The film made less than its predecessor, grossing $80 million against a budget of $50 million.
+It received positive reviews from critics who praised its humor and soundtrack.